Ensembl/ensembl-client/src/assets/browser/commander/INTERNALS.md

 * `TidierFuture` is the future resturned by `Agent.tidy()`.
 * `TurnstileFuture` is the future returned by `Agent.turnstile()`.

+They differ from `derivedfutures/` in that they expose otherwise features which are otherwise unaccessible from outside the crate.

+## derivedfutures/

+The `derivedfutures/` directory contains various utilities for managing futures for use by the crate user.
+Unlike `corefutures/` these futures use no non-public methods and so could have been implemented outside of this crate.

+* `SempahoreFutureMaker` implements signal/wait in terms of futures (eg for use in blcking queues).

 ## util/

 This contains utility functions and macros for use within the crate which might be better pulled in from an external